-Tour the Hana Highway: Possibly one of the most popular attractions in Maui is the Hana Highway.
-Famous for its length, windiness and glorious views, driving down the road to Hana is one of the greatest ways to explore this remote part of Maui which begins at the town of Paia.
-From there it winds through a long narrow country road full of scenic vistas, secluded waterfalls, picturesque roadside villages, continues through the historic town of Hana and ends at Oheo Gulch in Kipahulu.
-At Oheo Gulch, you can explore the Seven Sacred Pools which is an ideal place to stop and take memorable pictures of bamboo forests, towering waterfalls and idyllic swimming holes.
+Possibly one of the most popular things to do on Maui is driving the Hana Highway.
+Famous for its winding curves and views, the Hana Highway is the only way to explore this part of Maui.
+It begins at the town of Paia.
+From there, it winds through a long narrow road full of scenic vistas, secluded waterfalls and picturesque villages.
+Then it continues through the historic town of Hana and ends at Oheo Gulch in Kipahulu.
+At Oheo Gulch, you can explore the Seven Sacred Pools.
+It’s an ideal place to take memorable pictures of bamboo forests, towering waterfalls and idyllic swimming holes.

-Visiting Haleakala: One fascinating aspect about Maui is the wide range of terrain the island possesses.
-From the dense tropical forests, broad valleys, glittering coastline and soaring heights, one of the most striking locations is the summit area within Haleakala National Park.
-Whether you are an early riser or a night owl, visiting the 10,000 foot summit is a rewarding experience.
-For those that arrive before sunrise, visitors can witness the sun illuminating the morning skies over billowing clouds as it peaks above the crater.
-Star-gazers can also enjoy untainted views of clear constellations from the top of the dormant volcano.
-Though getting to and from the summit can be time consuming, it is well worth prioritizing on a trip to Maui.
+One of Maui’s most fascinating features is the towing volcanic mountain Haleakala.
+And one of its most striking aspect is its summit area within Haleakala National Park.
+Visiting this national park has to be one of the best things to do on Maui.
+Especially if you’re an early riser, traveling to its 10,000-foot summit is a rewarding experience.
+For those that arrive before sunrise, visitors can witness the sun illuminating the morning skies over billowing clouds.
+Star-gazers can also enjoy untainted views of clear constellations from the top of this dormant volcano.
+Getting to and from the summit can be time consuming.
+But it is well worth the effort.

-Diving in Molokini: Whether you are a certified scuba diver, curious to try snuba diving or simply content to free-dive or snorkel, the Molokini Crater is one of the greatest places to see marine life in Hawaii.
-On the reef at Molokini, divers can catch glimpses of octopi, moray eels, sharks and an abundance of bright exotic reef fish.
-Experienced scuba divers may explore the backside of the crater, which drops nearly 350 feet and is frequented by manta rays, dolphins, and a variety of sharks.
-Be sure to book a morning dive, so that the water will be most likely to be smooth and calm and loaded with fish.
+Are you a certified scuba diver, curious to try snuba diving or simply content to snorkel?
+Whatever the case, Molokini Crater is one of the greatest places to see marine life in Hawaii.
+While over its reefs, divers can catch glimpses of eels, sharks and an abundance of reef fish.
+Experienced scuba divers can explore the backside of the crater.
+It drops nearly 350 feet and manta rays, dolphins and a variety of sharks frequent this place.
+Be sure to book a morning dive.
+When you do, the water will be most likely to be smooth, calm and loaded with fish.

-Exploring Iao Valley State Park: A trip to Maui would be incomplete without spending an afternoon hiking through Iao Valley State Park.
-Here the park extends across 4,000 acres of verdant rainforest, streams, botanical gardens, waterfalls and historic sites.
-One of the most prominent aspects of the valley is the peak called Iao Needle, which pierces the sky at 1,200 feet.
-Here hikers can trek up to high lookouts for unparalleled views of the landscape.
-The historic Battle of Kepaniwai occurred in this location in 1790 where King Kamehameha brutally defeated the armies of Maui as part of his quest to unite the Hawaiian Islands under his rule.
+A trip to Maui would be incomplete without spending an afternoon in Iao Valley State Park.
+The park extends across 4,000 acres of verdant rainforest, streams, gardens, waterfalls and historic sites.
+One of the most prominent aspects of the valley is the 1,200-foot peak, Iao Needle.
+Here, hikers can trek up to high lookouts for unparalleled views of the landscape.
+The historic Battle of Kepaniwai occurred in this location in 1790.
+In this spot, King Kamehameha brutally defeated the armies of Maui as part of his quest to unite the Hawaiian Islands under his rule.